-This past year during the COVID pandemic, we switched from international travel to domestic road tripping (necessitated by a house sale), and we gravitated to the National Parks.
-In total we made 14 visits to six US National Parks between June and October, all in Utah, Arizona and Colorado.
+The past year, prompted by the COVID pandemic, we switched from international travel to domestic road tripping, and we gravitated to the National Parks.
+So far in 2020 and 2021 we’ve made 17 visits to eight US National Parks in Utah, Arizona, Nevada, California and Colorado.
 An $80 Annual Pass for the National Parks pays for itself very quickly!

 When to Visit Arches National Park

 Arches National Park Utah is open 365 days a year, 24 hours a day.
 As with most of the world’s tourist sites, spring and fall are optimal times to visit – you have generally good weather and fewer people around.
 Having said that, Arches is less than four hours from Salt Lake City and the weekends in the spring and fall can still be crowded.
 What you’ll find:

 Arches NP is cold in the winter and they get snow periodically.
 Temperatures are in the 20s, 30s and 40s.
 The upside: you’ll have some arches to yourself, and room rates are far more affordable.
 And weekends aren’t bad at all, so it’s safe to visit any day of the week and head into the park any time of day.

 Lows will be in the 30s and 40s and highs can be anywhere from the 50s to the 80s.
 Obviously May and October are warmer than April and November.
 There’s not much precipitation any time of year.
 But as I mentioned above, weekends can get crowded.
 If you do visit on a weekend, try to avoid heading into the park in the middle of the day, when there can be delays at the entrance booths and you’ll find more people at every arch.